© 2022 Heritage Community of Kalamazoo All Rights Reserved.

 If I qualify for Medicaid, what will I have to pay?

-For your stay at the Harold & Grace Upjohn Care & Rehabilitation Center, you will be told by Medicaid how much you must pay each month towards your care.
+For your stay at The Upjohn (formerly Harold & Grace Upjohn Care & Rehabilitation Center), you will be told by Medicaid how much you must pay each month towards your care.
 This is called a patient pay amount and is usually based on the person’s monthly income.
 You will not be expected to pay for any additional service provided by the Care Center.

 How often will my physician visit while I’m at The Upjohn?